abrennec/sose20_cc2/03_oop/readme.md

 Now imagine you wanted to draw a small house as well, or a second pet.
 You would have to add additional function calls to ofDrawRectangle, for example, extending your draw() function further.
 The readability of your code would probably suffer and any interaction with the small pet character would probably be rather tedious to implement as well.

- With OOP you might instead define a **user-defined data type**, a C++ class, called "pet" and move all of the functionality required to draw and represent your pet character into the class specification.
-The class specification is usually separated between **class declaration** and **class definition** as indicated in the next code example:
+ With OOP you might instead define a **user-defined data type**, a C++ class, called "pet" and move all of the functionality required to draw and represent your pet character into the class definition.
+The class is usually defined in a header file and groups all member variable and member function declarations.
+In the corresponding cpp file the member variables and member functions are being defined:

  ```cpp
 // The class declaration is usually specified in a header